Lexus UX review - MPG, CO2 and running costs

 Official WLTP fuel economy figures are 50.4 to 53.3mpg for front-wheel-drive UX models.
 The range of values is due to some equipment, such as larger alloy wheels, affecting fuel consumption.
 As for all-wheel-drive variants, these are claimed to be capable of returning 47.1mpg.

-As for emissions, Lexus claims that two-wheel-drive models will emit between 128 and 120 g/km of CO2, while all-wheel-drive versions will produce 136 to 137g/km.
-Again, the range of figures is due to the different specifications available.
+As for emissions, Lexus claims that two-wheel-drive models will emit between 120-128g/km of CO2, while all-wheel-drive versions will produce 136-137g/km.
+Either way, these figures won't be overly attractive to company car drivers, due to the UX's 29-30 per cent benefit-in-kind tax rate.

 Fully-electric models promise to be easier on the wallet in terms of running costs.
 Lexus claims a range of up to 196 miles is possible for models with 17-inch alloys and 190 miles for those with larger 18-inch wheels.
 This is made possible thanks to a 54.3kWh Lithium-ion battery pack which supports up to 50kW DC charging.